My Dad Is Chronically Ill & It Makes Dating Complicated

 Advertisement

-That would become his refrain: I feel fine; I’m a lucky man!
-But after his first ICU visit, his health vacillated so wildly that I became afraid to put my phone on silent.
-I oriented my life according to his MRIs, his CTs, and the chronology of his specialist appointments.
-I memorized medical-ese and trotted it out in front of his doctors.
-Feigning expertise felt like the last vestige of competency I could show.

-When I returned to campus for my sophomore year, I imploded.
+When I returned to campus for my second year, I imploded.
 I kept myself disorientingly busy, both academically and socially, an effort calibrated to evade processing my feelings towards my father’s health.
-Dating proved a fruitful distraction and a novel experience: In high school, I had been shy around boys, too stressed over preparing for college.
+Dating proved a fruitful distraction and a novel experience: In high school, I had been shy around boys, too stressed over preparing for university.
 The last time I had referred to someone as my “boyfriend,” I was 14.
-So in college, I rationalized that my increased interest in dating apps and frat parties was simply me catching up on missed opportunities.
+So in college, I rationalised that my increased interest in dating apps and frat parties was simply me catching up on missed opportunities.

 So, I dated a lot.
 But I never really settled down.
 I watched my friends move into long-term relationships, but my track record continued on like a sequence of morse code: short situationships interspersed between long dashes of self-imposed abstinence.